J0EYWEB/game-project-connect-four/game-project-connect-four/README.txt

 EXTENSIONS:
 9. Create reset button to clear the board and typescript array.
 10. Create score board to track games won and drawn.
-11. Intrudce a timed mode where each move gets 3 seconds to be played.
+11. Introduce a timed mode where each move gets 3 seconds to be played.